2024 Canadian specialty television realignment: Rogers agreements with Warner Bros. Discovery and NBCUniversal

 On June 6, 2024, Corus disclosed that Warner Bros.
 Discovery (WBD) had declined to renew some of its brand licensing and programming agreements with the company, which were set to expire at the end of the year.
 Without revealing specific details, Corus CEO Doug Murphy alluded to the presence of "inequitable structural relationships in the Canadian media and telecom industries, particularly affecting independent broadcasters like Corus".

 On June 10, 2024, Rogers Sports & Media announced an exclusive licensing agreement with WBD, under which the rights to all WBD lifestyle and factual brands would move to Rogers platforms beginning in 2025, including Animal Planet, Discovery Channel, Food Network, HGTV, Investigation Discovery (ID), Magnolia Network, Motor Trend, the Oprah Winfrey Network (OWN), and Science Channel.
 Content would be distributed via new and existing Rogers platforms, including its television networks and Citytv+; on January 1, 2025, Rogers relaunched Discovery, Food Network, HGTV, ID, and Magnolia Network as new linear discretionary services.
 Content from Animal Planet, Cooking Channel, Motor Trend, OWN, and Science Channel will stream on Citytv+.

 All five channels have initially operated as exempted discretionary services, allowing them to launch without formal approval from the CRTC provided that Rogers submits license applications after they exceed 200,000 subscribers.
 Rogers formally filed applications for discretionary service licenses in June 2025.

-Alongside the WBD deal, Rogers also announced an agreement with NBCUniversal to acquire the Canadian rights to Bravo and its original programming (which had historically been carried by Corus channel Slice); Bravo would launch in Canada on September 1, 2024, using the former channel allotments and license of OLN.
+Alongside the WBD deal, Rogers also announced an agreement with NBCUniversal to acquire the Canadian rights to Bravo and its original programming, which had historically been carried by Corus channel Slice.
+The new channel launched on September 1, 2024, using the former channel allotments and license of OLN.